mappite/aGotino/README.md

 ### Implementation

-Copy _aGotino.ino_ in Arduino/aGotino/ _catalogs.h_ file in Arduino/libraries/aGotino/
+- Copy _aGotino.ino_ in Arduino/aGotino/ and _catalogs.h_ in Arduino/libraries/aGotino/
+- Open _aGotino.ino_ in Arduino IDE
-Edit _aGotino.ino_ header to set the correct MICROSTEPS_PER_DEGREE_AR & STEP_DELAY values for your mount and (optional) change any other default values to fit your preferences or PIN setup.
+- Edit _aGotino.ino_ header to set the correct MICROSTEPS_PER_DEGREE_AR & STEP_DELAY values for your mount and (optional) change any other default values to fit your preferences or PIN setup.
 Note: if DEC gears or driver microsteps differs from RA ones, calculate and set appropriate MICROSTEPS_PER_DEGREE_DEC as well (for example on EQ3-2 mount).
+- Compile and upload to your Arduino device.

 ### Hardware